jcschmitt/xStellTools/README.md

 # xStellTools, v-1.
 This is a placeholder

-A collection of scripts, codes and documents to assist with visualizing the output from stellarator codes.
+A collection of scripts, codes and documents to assist with stellarators.

 See also: http://vmecwiki.pppl.wikispaces.net/